Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts

 Although our paper is mainly built around online learning framework of prediction with expert advice, we emphasize that the properties of mixability and exponential concavity that we study are extremely useful in other areas of machine learning.
-In \textbf{statistical machine learning}, mixability typically guarantees faster convergence, see e.g. \cite{van2015fast,erven2012mixability}.
-In \textbf{online convex optimization} exponential concavity usually leads to better regret bounds, see e.g. \cite{hazan2016introduction}.
+In \textbf{statistical machine learning}, mixability typically guarantees faster convergence, see \cite{erven2012mixability}.
+In \textbf{online convex optimization} exponential concavity usually leads to better regret bounds, see \cite{hazan2016introduction}.

 \textbf{The article is structured as follows.} In Section \ref{sec-preliminaries}, we recall the definitions of mixability and exponential concavity of loss functions.
 In Section \ref{sec-int-mix}, we state the theorem on mixability (exp-concavity) of integral loss functions and prove it.
 In Section \ref{sec-forecasting-probs}, we apply our result to prove mixability of different loss functions used for comparing probability distributions.
 The results are summarised in Table 1 of Subsection \ref{sec-table}.
 In \ref{sec-complex-mix}, we give minor technical details.
 In \ref{sec-aa}, we review the strategy of AA and recall derivation of algorithm's constant regret bound.